brandonEsquivel/verification_environment/README.md

 run  $make v_tb  to compile the testbench.

-run  $make run   for simulation and test.
+run  $make gtkwave'X'  for simulation and test.

 To select the contador"X".v un-comment the instance in top_tb.v to test